KyrioServices/kyrio-services-sdk-dotnet/doc/Development.md

 - Visual Studio 2017 Professional or Community Edition: https://www.visualstudio.com
 - .NET Core SDK with Visual Studio extentions: https://www.microsoft.com/net/core

-To work with GitHub code repository you need to install Git from: https://git-scm.com/downloads
+To work with the GitHub code repository you need to install Git from: https://git-scm.com/downloads

 If you plan to generate sourcecode documentation you need install Doxigen from: http://www.stack.nl/~dimitri/doxygen/download.html